UNITED (Wednesday Night)

 Our youth group meets every Wednesday night.
-Anyone grades 6 to 12 can join in the fun.
+Anyone grades 6 to 12 can join us.
 Just make sure to get there at 6:30pm.
 We’re usually done by 8:30pm.

-The night looks like this: hang out, play games, sing songs, tell stories, learn about God, small group discussion.
+The night looks like this: hang out, games, worship, learn, small group discussion.

-We meet in the Youth Center on the corner of the church campus.
+We meet in the Youth Room on the corner of the church campus.
 We have two church vans that do pickup and drop off – please inquire with Ben if your student needs a ride.
+First time vanriders, you must print this form and have your parents fill it out before riding in the van.

 Besides our regular programs, we do special events, retreats, and trips.
 Please check our Facebook group page for updates and subscribe to our email updates.

-Besides our Youth Pastor, we have a small army of adult volunteers and parents that cherish our kids and run our ministry.
+Besides our Youth Pastor, we have a 14 adult volunteers and parents that cherish our students and run our ministry.

 Hey there, this is Ben and I’m thrilled to serve as Director of Youth Ministries at Wabash.